ScottFeichter/my-react-vite-template/README.md

 This template provides a minimal setup to get React working in Vite.

-- For example it configures for HMR and some ESLint rules.
+- For example it is configured for HMR and some ESLint rules.

 ## How To Clone